DFBRL8R PERFORMANCE ART APPRENTICE PROGRAM

 - RUB ELBOWS.
 Meet influential people in the art world.

 - MEALS.
 Work sessions lasting six hours or longer include a simple meal.
 Snacks, coffee, tea, etc. are always available during work sessions.

 - DISCOUNTS.
-Workshop rates for apprentices are often discounted or waived.
+Visiting artist workshop rates are often discounted or waived.

 - ALUMNUS.
-Student rates, discounts, and access to VIP events for life, upon request.
-Website listing on the DFBRL8R Apprenticeship Alumnus roster.
+Student rates, discounts, letters of recommendation and access to VIP events for life, upon request.

 We regret that we aren’t in a position to promise a stipend at this time; HOWEVER we are actively applying for grants, planning fundraisers, and approaching donors in order to provide small honorariums to our apprentices and staff.
 With luck and diligence, we may be able to offer something at the beginning of 2019.

 Deadline: 22 JUL | Interviews: 23-27 JUL | Notification: 28 JUL | 2018